Skip to main content

 What if storm damage caused my fence violation?

-Notify the HOA in writing, document the damage and your repair plan, and request a reasonable extension.
-Many Florida HOAs allow extra time for storm-related repairs.
+Notify the HOA in writing before a notice arrives if possible, document the damage with a specific repair date, and request an extension.
+Many Florida HOAs grant extra time for storm-related repairs when asked proactively.

 Got a fence violation in Palm Beach County?